Force over Distance: Chapter 42

 “No,” Young said.
 “Everything left of Rush when this is over will be a part of you.
 Big difference.”

-Rush took a long draw of his cigarette.
+It took a long draw of its cigarette.
 “Nicholas Rush is a miserable bastard.
 He’s such a mass of overlapping trauma he can barely hold himself together.
-He’s infected with a virus that’s killing him, He’s losing his sanity.
-He’s already lost a huge swath of what was most important to his conception of himself.
+He’s infected with a virus that’s killing him, he’s losing his sanity, he’s already lost a vast swath of what was most important to his conception of himself.
 He’s the man who taught a starship to lie.
 He’s not worth preserving in isolation.
 I don’t understand why you’re being so obstinate about this.
 He wants it this way.
 I want it this way.
 It’s better.”

-Considering the fact that they were mentally linked, it was, Young reflected, a very cold, isolationist, even mechanical sentiment to hold.
+Considering their mental link, it was, Young reflected, a cold, isolationist, even mechanical sentiment.

 On the other hand.